I am an economist at the San Francisco Fed research department. My research is in macroeconomics and monetary economics, with a focus on firms.

 Selected Work in Progress

-Measuring Market Power: Demand vs. Supply with Luca Dedola, Lukas Henkel, Colin J. Hottman, and Ryan Kim
+A Tale of Two Markups: Reconciling Supply- and Demand-Based Estimates, with Luca Dedola, Lukas Henkel, Colin J. Hottman, and Ryan Kim

 All material found on this website represents my own views.
 It does does not necessarily reflect the views of the Federal Reserve Bank of San Francisco or the Federal Reserve System.